HenryXi/spring-boot/spring-unit-test/etc/spring unit test example.md

  will find the `spring-all.xml` in "test/resources/" if not found then find it in "main/resources".
 If Spring won't find the xml file in either of them `FileNotFoundException` will be thrown.

 Run the test class you can validate the logic is true or not.
-In our example we just validate the spring is equal to "this is service method".
+In our example we just validate the string is equal to "this is service method".